WebRoots Democracy: Opinion polls

-WebRoots Democracy has commissioned three YouGov polls related to online voting.
-The first two found majority support for online voting to be implemented as an option in the 2016 London Mayoral Election and the 2016 EU Referendum.
+WebRoots Democracy had commissioned three YouGov polls related to online voting.
+The first two found majority support for online voting to be implemented as an option in the 2016 London mayoral election and the 2016 EU referendum.
 The two leading candidates for London Mayor, Sadiq Khan and Zac Goldsmith, subsequently backed the campaign for online voting.
 Sadiq Khan had previously written about his support for online voting in a blogpost on the WebRoots Democracy website saying it was "time to drag our democracy into the 21st century."

-The third poll was related to the 2016 EU Referendum.
+The third poll was related to the 2016 EU referendum.
 This poll found that there would have been an extra 1.2 million young voters had there been an option to vote online in the referendum.

 Advisory Council

-The think tank has a 20 member Advisory Council consisting of experts from across the tech industry and civil society.
+The think tank had a 20 member Advisory Council consisting of experts from across the tech industry and civil society.
 Members include the television broadcasters Rick Edwards and Amy Lamé, technologists Emma Mulqueeny and Helen Milner, and the academics Dr Peter Kerr and Professor Mark Ryan.

 Political Ambassadors

-WebRoots Democracy has a group of cross-party 'Political Ambassadors' to champion the think-tank's digital democracy cause.
+WebRoots Democracy had a group of cross-party 'Political Ambassadors' to champion the think-tank's digital democracy cause.
 They are: